Dayton Hamvention

-The Dayton Hamvention is one of the two largest amateur radio convention (or hamfest) in the world.
+The Dayton Hamvention is one of the two largest amateur radio conventions (or hamfest) in the world.
 It is held each May in the Dayton, Ohio area and draws attendees from various parts of the world.
 Since 2017, it has been held at the Greene County Fairgrounds in Xenia, Ohio near Dayton.
-Prior to this it was held each May at the Hara Arena in Trotwood, Ohio.
+Prior to this it was held in late April until 1996 when it changed to mid May at the Hara Arena in Trotwood, Ohio.

 The first Hamvention occurred on March 22, 1952 at the Biltmore Hotel in Dayton (QST March 1952).

 Hara Arena had been the home of Dayton Hamvention since 1964.
 The Hara Arena announced its closure in 2016 with the 2017 Hamvention being forced to move as a result.

 The 2019 Hamvention drew 32,462 paid attendees over its three days, and offered a wide variety of activities for amateur radio enthusiasts, including: